-Ryan’s personal story is like no other artist in country music today.
+Ryan Weaver’s personal story is like no other artist in country music today.
 Growing up with a family of eleven in a small town in Floral City, Florida, he joined the Army right after high school.
 After several years of working as a Military Intelligence Analyst, Ryan followed in the footsteps of his two older brothers, Steve and Aaron, by attending Warrant Officer Candidate School and flight school.
-He graduated top of his class in flight school, becoming a Black Hawk Aviator.
+Graduating top of his class in flight school, Ryan Weaver a Black Hawk Aviator.
 In April 2003, he deployed to Baghdad International Airport in Iraq.
 Shortly after, one of his brothers, Aaron, was deployed just west of him in Fallujah.

 On January 8, 2004, Aaron was killed in action when the Medivac helicopter he was a passenger in was shot down by enemy fire.
 Ryan certainly understood mortality and the risks of combat… After all, Aaron had survived the bloody 1993 battle in Mogadishu, Somalia – the same battle that became the basis for the movie, Black Hawk Down.
 When Aaron died, however, something changed for Ryan.
 He returned from combat, taking a new position training the next generation of Army aviators and officers at Fort Rucker, Alabama and has not piloted a Black Hawk since that fateful day.

 On December 17, 2013 Ryan’s brother-in-law, Chief Warrant Officer 2 Randy Billings, was killed in action in Afghanistan when the Black Hawk helicopter he was piloting was shot down by an enemy ground-detonated explosive device.
 This second heartbreaking loss made the Weaver family a two-time Gold Star family.
 Both of his brothers’ ultimate sacrifices continue to fuel Ryan’s fire to accomplish his dreams in music.